techniq/layerchart/.changeset/green-frogs-drop.md

 ---
-"layerchart": patch
+'layerchart': patch
 ---

-[TransformControls] Use transformContext instead of `transformn` prop
+[TransformControls] Use transformContext instead of `transform` prop